 Your Hotels —

-Sleeps up to
+All Rooms Sleep up to

 Please note: the bed for the 3rd guest sharing is likely to be a sofa bed or camp style bed.
 If any of these hotels are not available, hotels of a similar standard will be found.

-Your Included Excursions —
+Your Excursions —

 Your Journey through Jordan —

+Flights: Our members may choose between Economy and Business Class flights on sectors where they operate.
 The flights included are with either a scheduled or no-frills airline and are subject to live availability and prices can change.
 You can choose your preferred departure times during the booking process.
 Please select your flight options carefully as departure and arrival airports may differ.